Brookside (TV series): Hollyoaks crossover

 The first casting announcement for the crossover came on 23 August, when it was announced that Sue Johnston would return as Sheila Grant.
 Subsequent press releases confirmed the returns of Paul Usher as Barry Grant, John McArdle as Billy Corkhill, Philip Olivier as Tim "Tinhead" O'Leary, Suzanne Collins as Nikki Shadwick, Michael Starke as Sinbad, and Ricky Tomlinson as Bobby Grant.
 It was also confirmed that the episode would feature a tribute to Brooksides longest-serving cast member, Dean Sullivan, who died in 2023.
 On 14 October it was announced that, alongside the returning cast, new character Esme Dixon (Yasmin Davies) would appear, Esme being the daughter of Brooksides Jacqui Dixon (Alexandra Fletcher).
 A broadcast date for the crossover, 22 October 2025, was confirmed on the same day.
+In the episode, it was revealed that Hollyoaks police detective Donny Clark (played by Louis Emerick) was in fact Mick Johnson from Brookside Close after he had staged his death on Brookside over twenty years earlier.
+His daughter Gemma still lived on the Close, and was integral to the crossover story.
+It became clear that the developers who wanted to bulldoze Brookside Close at the end of the original series never went through with their plans and the cul-de-sac was now once again filled with families living there.
+These include Sheila and Billy Corkhill, who are now once again living in Brookside Close after living in Basingstoke for several years, but are now living at No. 5 which was Sheila's home in the 1980s during her marriage to Bobby Grant.
+Sheila was still in touch with Bobby, who ran a local food bank, and it was implied they had recently had a fling.
+Barry Grant was also seen at no. 5 but it was not clear if he lived there or was simply visiting his mother.
+At No. 8, Tim "Tinhead" O'Leary and Nikki Shadwick were living together, presumably as a couple.
+Thomas "Sinbad" Sweeney was also seen in the episode, now working as a taxi driver, and Brookside and Hollyoaks creator Phil Redmond was also seen as an unnamed onscreen character in the Close whom Sinbad gives a lift to and makes a comical remark about how the story of his life was "jumping from one drama to another".